 - When the slider appears, slide it to the right to shut the phone off

-- You can then either hold the power button down until the Apple logo appears or simply plug your phone into a charger, to automatically turn it on.
+- You can either hold the power button down until the Apple logo appears or simply plug your phone into a charger, to automatically turn it on.

 You can also use the quick method of simply holding the power button down on your iPhone until the slider appears, then pulling it to the right to power the device down.
 Give it about 30 seconds before restarting.